samuel-pack/gpu-honeypot-telemetry-analytics/README.md

 ## Overview

 This project evaluates whether NVIDIA accelerated computing can improve the processing of high-volume honeypot telemetry.
-The workload focuses on SSH brute-force login activity collected by Cowrie and similar to data submitted to the SANS Internet Storm Center DShield project.
+The workload focuses on SSH brute-force login activity collected by Cowrie and similar data submitted to the SANS Internet Storm Center DShield project.

 The prototype compares CPU/Pandas and GPU/RAPIDS cuDF analytics pipelines on synthetic Cowrie-style datasets up to 10 million records.
 It measures ingestion, normalization, aggregation, and end-to-end throughput for common telemetry questions: